Anonymous6281/RI2/README.md

 # RI2
 This is an anonymized, temporary repository for Reaper Infiller 2 for purposes of peer review.
 Following paper acceptance, this repository will be migrated to a permanent, non-anonymized repository.

+Reaper Infiller 2 can be used on Windows, Mac, and Linux.

 **INSTALLATION INSTRUCTIONS**

 ***STEP 1***: Install REAPER (64-bit): https://www.reaper.fm/